AdobeDocs/experience-manager-cloud-service.en/help/assets/collections.md

 * **Remove**: Remove specific assets from a collection.
 * **Delete**: Delete the entire collection.

-It helps users to easily access and manage the diverse assets available within [!DNL content module of Adobe GenStudio].
+It helps users to easily access and manage the diverse assets available within [!DNL Content Hub].

 ## Create collections{#create-collections}